smarc-project/smarc2/perception/alars/auv_detector/README.md

 - The system dynamics and measurements are **non-linear**, meaning that a direct application of the Kalman Filter would be inaccurate.
 - The EKF works by **linearizing** the non-linear models at each time step using Jacobians.
 - In this context, the EKF is used for estimating the position of an AUV/ROV relative to a drone, where the **measurement model** converts feedback from **image space** (e.g., visual data) to real-world coordinates.

 ---

+### **4. hook_estimator.py**

+#### **Purpose**
+- Estimates the swinging hook position compared to the quadrotor body.
+Validates the results through plots and RMSE.
+Publishes 'alars_detection/hook_est' and 'alars_detection/hook_ekf'.

+#### **Description**
+This script implements a pipeline to get the hook position from the feed of a single camera and rope length.
+Specifically:
+- The rope length is set as a parameter (in the future could take topic).
+Other important parameters to set before usage are rope color and camera intrinsic matrix.
+- The feed from the camera is filtered in order to get the rope tip (through triangle fitting or Hough lines)
+- The rope tip in pixel is converted into 3D position in different frames
+- The estimation obtained is filtered using basic EKF
+- Estimation and EKF are plotted against ground truth, and RMSE is calculated

+---